 Why: The Significance of Personal Qualities When Creating Art Photographs – Part 1

-Over the many years of experience in creating art photographs, we have come to understand that those who like our approach and purchase our works often share the same moral and ethical values as us.
-Our success is not only due to a good technical mastery but also to the fact that we have developed and reinforced many personal qualities.
-Being able to translate those morals and ethical values into our work for our viewers is the real strength of our artistic approach.
+Over the many years of experience in creating art photographs, I have come to understand that those who like my approach and purchase my works often share the same moral and ethical values as me.
+My success is not only due to a good technical mastery but also to the fact that I have developed and reinforced many personal qualities.
+Being able to translate those morals and ethical values into my work for my viewers is the real strength of my artistic approach.

 Understanding What You Want to Do